 Annual dues shall be determined by the Board of Directors.
 The Executive Office shall notify the members concerning the dues of the Society each year.

 No dividend shall be paid and no part of the income, net earnings, or profit of The Society shall be distributed to its members, directors or officers or to any other individual.

 Section I. Journal of Neuroimaging

-D. Budgetary commitments between the publisher and The Society are the responsibility of the Board of Directors with the approval of the membership.
+D. Budgetary commitments between the publisher and The Society are the responsibility of the Board of Directors.
 Contractual relations with the publisher shall be made by the Journal Oversight Committee with the approval of the Board of Directors.
-Financial considerations of the Journal of Neuroimaging shall be part of the regular reporting function to the Board of Directors by the Journal Oversight Committee and the Finance Committee.
 The Editor shall be reimbursed by the publisher for all secretarial and clerical expenses of maintaining the Editor's office.
-In addition, the Editor shall be provided with a stipend, to be determined by the Board of Directors.
+In addition, the Editor shall be provided with a stipend, to be approved by the Board of Directors.
 The Oversight Committee shall be responsible for negotiating these fiscal matters with the publisher and the Editor.

 E. Subscriptions to the Journal of Neuroimaging will be provided to all dues-paying members of The Society.

 Article XIV.
 DISSOLUTION